fedidcg/fedidcg.github.io/charters/Proposed-WG-WebIdentityCredentials.md

 compromising security principles for IdPs, RPs, and user agents as well as user privacy.
 Here \"privacy\" minimally refers to the appropriate processing of personal information.
-The result of this work is the development of a new mechanism and how information is passed by the browser between the RP and the IdP to facilitate federated authentication; it is not an authentication method.
+The result of this work is the development of new mechanisms that define how information is passed by the browser between the RP and the IdP to facilitate federated authentication; it is not an authentication method.